SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 - Hallerbach (2015): Advances in Portfolio Risk Control
 - Qian (2006): On the Financial Interpretation of Risk Contribution: Risk Budgets do add up
 - Choueifaty (2008): Torward maximum diversification
-- Kolm, Tutuncu & Fabozzi (2013): 60 Years of Portfolio Optimization: Practical Challenges and Current Trends
+- Roncalli : Introduction to Risk Parity and Budgeting